Brightening / Melasma / Redness / BlemishesLentigo Spot Laser

 Our Operating Policy for Meticulous Care

-Customized Laser Settings for Individual Skin Characteristics
+Laser Settings Customized to Each Patient's Skin Characteristics

 We comprehensively assess your skin tone, the size and depth of the lesion, and your skin's reaction to adjust laser settings such as spot size, pulse energy, and fluence.

-Individualized Post-Treatment Skin Recovery Care
+Individualized Post-Treatment Skin Recovery Management

 Reasons Why Lentigo Occurs